OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 .. _`Spaghetti inheritance diagram`: http://even.rouault.free.fr/proj_cpp_api/html/inherits.html

-A basic integration of the Doxygen XML output into the general PROJ documentation (using reStructuredText format) has been done with the the Sphinx extension `Breathe`_, producing:
+A basic integration of the Doxygen XML output into the general PROJ documentation (using reStructuredText format) has been done with the Sphinx extension `Breathe`_, producing:

     * `One section with the C++ API`_